 The old soviet road is only a short section of the overall route but it left a marking impression on riders in the first edition of the race.
 The 1.4 kilometre climb out of CP2 has an average gradient of almost 14%, gradually increasing on the way up, to reach 18% near the summit.
 It’s almost certainly a push from start to finish.
 Be careful of the remains of barbed wire fence that are sometimes strewn across the trail.
 In our opinion the reward is worth the effort though, with a fantastic section of single track on the way down towards the main road.

-One of the biggest passes of the race, Tosor towers above lake Issyk-Kul.
+New for this year's race, and ever so slightly taller than Tosor pass, that it replaces, this is one of the biggest passes of the race.
+At around 4012m, it is the only pass that breaks the 4000m mark.
+It towers above lake Issyk-Kul.
 It’s not the single hardest pass of the race but it is definitely one that should not be underestimated.
 The likelihood of bad weather is increased by the proximity of Issyk-Kul lake to the north.
-Last year some riders were caught in particularly violent rain and snowstorms.
 Like many Kyrgyz passes it has a tendency to get progressively steeper and the top is barren and rocky with snow to be seen year round.

 The route from Kochkor to Shabdan includes what is still likely the hardest pass of the race: Shamsi.
 It's essentially a horse track over a 3800 meter pass that includes around 20 kilometres of hike a bike.
 That being said it is also one of our favourite sections and more than one rider from last year agreed with us.
 It's best tackled during the day for all but the most experienced and confident riders.
 The top of the descent is a steep scree slope that very few riders were able to ride.
 It soon becomes a little gentler, and if you have the mountain bike skills for it, it's a fantastic descent.
 There are four river crossings lower down on the north side that can be up to waist deep if it has rained recently.
 Please proceed with caution.
 The next major difficulty after Shamsi are a series of three climbs, that became known as the ‘bonus climbs’ as they were the last extra difficulties before the end of last year’s race.
 They may be smaller than Shamsi but the first of them is still a big climb.
 The surface is rough and if it is has rained everything turns to sticky mud leading to this climb being given the nickname ‘peanut butter hill’.
 The route then heads down through rolling hills for some really enjoyable descending before briefly crossing the main road to Issyk-Kul.
 Please be cautious as you cross the highway as traffic is often fast.
 The final stretch of this section takes riders into the village of Shabdan, just across the river from last year’s finish location.
 They will be able get some supplies here before the final leg of the race.